Health and Safety Plan (Accident Prevention Program)

 c.
 Departmental Health and Safety Committees

-Currently there is no Dean's Office safety committee.
-Current health and safety issues are discussed at staff and supervisors meetings.
+There is a Dean's Office Safety Team.
+Current health and safety issues are also discussed at staff and supervisors meetings.

 Access to First Aid and CPR

 University employees are to be afforded quick and effective first-aid in the event of an injury.
 This is accomplished by the strategic location of first-aid kits and the availability of first-aid certified individuals at or near where the employees are working.
 UW Police officers are First Aid and CPR certified and can respond within two to three minutes if notified by calling 911.
 The Dean's Office first aid kit is located in the copy room.

 In order to assure a safe and healthful work environment, the Dean's Office has established the safe work practices and policies listed in this section.
 These practices and policies were developed after an assessment of the faculty, staff, student, and visitor exposures to work site hazards.
 Identified hazards were documented and reduced or corrected either by making engineering changes, to eliminate the hazard, or by establishing these safe work practices and policies

 To maintain a safe and healthful work place, Dean's Office supervisors are required to conduct periodic inspections of the work areas under their supervision.
 The facility manager conducts an overall safety inspection at least every 6 months.
 Workplace A shows a form that supervisors can use when doing a safety audit.
 In addition, supervisors and employees continually check work areas for unsafe conditions and practices so immediate corrective action can be taken (UW OPS D10.3).

 Employees receive information about the UW Hazard Communication Program during Human Resources' UW New Employee Orientation Program and during the Dean's Office New Employee Safety Orientation.